SarahAsbury/D2K_p1/README.md

 # Note
-Random forest analysis performed using wrapping functioons available in SarahAsbury/asbury-datatools repository.
+Random forest analysis performed using wrapper functions stored in [SarahAsbury/asbury-datatools](https://github.com/SarahAsbury/asbury-datatools) repository.

+A package containing a wrapper function for retain-resolve agglomration method is available for installation from [SarahAsbury/retainresolve](https://github.com/SarahAsbury/retainresolve).